kexiZeroing/kexiZeroing.github.io/src/posts/guide-to-prompt-engineering.md

 description: ""
 added: "Apr 5 2023"
 tags: [AI]
-updatedDate: "Jun 27 2024"
+updatedDate: "July 28 2024"
 ---

-Prompt Engineering, also known as In-Context Prompting, refers to methods for how to communicate with LLM to steer its behavior for desired outcomes without updating the model weights.
-Researchers use prompt engineering to improve the capacity of large language models (LLMs) on a wide range of common and complex tasks such as question answering and arithmetic reasoning.
+Prompt Engineering refers to methods for how to communicate with LLM to steer its behavior for desired outcomes without updating the model weights.
+Researchers use prompt engineering to improve the capacity of LLMs on a wide range of common and complex tasks such as question answering and arithmetic reasoning.
 This guide provides a rough idea of how to use prompts to interact and instruct LLMs.
-All examples are tested with `text-davinci-003` (using OpenAI's playground) unless otherwise specified.
-It uses the default configurations, i.e., `temperature=0.7` and `top-p=1`.

 **Temperature** - In short, the lower the `temperature` the more deterministic the results.
 Increasing temperature could lead to more randomness encouraging more diverse or creative outputs.
 We are essentially increasing the weights of the other possible tokens.
 In terms of application, we might want to use a lower temperature value for tasks like fact-based QA to encourage more factual and concise responses.
 For poem generation or other creative tasks, it might be beneficial to increase the temperature value.

 **Top_p** - Computes the cumulative probability distribution, and cut off as soon as that distribution exceeds the value of `top_p`.
 For example, a `top_p` of 0.3 means that only the tokens comprising the top 30% probability mass are considered.
 If you are looking for exact and factual answers keep this low.
 If you are looking for more diverse responses, increase to a higher value.

-> How does ChatGPT render messages?
-If you take some time to disect the ChatGPT UI a bit, you’ll notice that it uses Tailwind.
-More specifically, the ChatGPT response component uses the `prose` HTML class.
-This class comes from the Tailwind CSS [Typography Plugin](https://github.com/tailwindlabs/tailwindcss-typography) which you can use to add beautiful typographic defaults to any vanilla HTML you don’t control, like HTML rendered from Markdown.

 ## Basics of Prompting
 You can achieve a lot with simple prompts, but the quality of results depends on how much information you provide it and how well-crafted it is.
 A prompt can contain information like the *instruction or question* you are passing to the model and including other details such as *context, inputs, or examples*.
 You can use these elements to instruct the model better and get better results.